pandudw/ansible-playbook/README.md

 # ansible-playbook
-This repo is used to learn ansible by installing nginx on multiple servers.
+This repository is used to learn ansible by installing nginx on multiple servers.